DataDrivenCPS/water-ontology/README.md

 ## Building the Ontology

-1. Build the ontology with `uv run python src/water_ontology/build.py` .
-This generates a `water.ttl` in the current directory
+Build the ontology with `make libraries/water.ttl`

+## BMotif Libraries and Template Documentation

+`libraries` contains a few libraries that can be used to build up the treatment train models

+See the ModelBuilder notebook for more information on how to use these libraries and templates to build models

+To document the templates, run `make local-docs` and open `docs/_build/html/index.html` in a browser.
+This should also auto-build when you push to the repostitory, making the docs available at https://datadrivencps.github.io/water-ontology/